Skip to content

 Payments and Approvals Dashboards

-Codes will filter and populate the Payments and Approvals dashboards to easily display how funding is distributed.
+Codes filter and populate the payments and approvals dashboards to display how funding is distributed.

-Custom fields will not populate Payments and Approvals Dashboards.
+Custom fields do not populate the payments and approvals dashboards.

 Record Assignment

-A single code can appear on multiple record types.
+A code type can be configured to appear on multiple record types.

-A single custom field can only appear on one record type.
+A custom field can only be configured to appear on one record type.

-Both custom fields and codes can appear on Organization, Request, Payment and Contact records.
+Both codes and custom fields can appear on organization, request, payment and contact records.

 Codes can be used to group search results in the reports tool.

-Custom fields cannot be used to group calculations in the reports tool.
+Custom fields cannot be used to group search results in the reports tool.

-Both custom fields and codes can be used for search criteria and displayed as a column within Super Search results.
+Both custom fields and codes can be used for super search criteria and displayed as a column within super search results.

 Grantee Portal – Conditional Logic